onedata/onedata-documentation/doc/oneclient.md

 # Oneclient

 Onedata supplies a command line based client that is able to mount your spaces in your local file system tree.
 One client is based on (Fuse)[https://github.com/libfuse/libfuse].
 Oneclient can be downloaded form [onedata.org](https://onedata.org/download).
+PLease follow installation instructions that can be found there for your particular platform.

 *Upon installing ensure that you are a member of a `fuse` group by using the `id` command.
 If not, use command `gpasswd -a <username> fuse` to add your user to `fuse` group.*